Bonidia/MathFeature/README.md

 ## Installing dependencies and package

-## Docker Image - Main Option - Terminal
+## Docker Image - Terminal - MathFeature v1.0

 It is important to note that we consider that the Docker is installed.